Setting property groups

 You can optionally define a property group scoped to a specific enterprise language in case you have applications that utilize multiple languages.
 Use Ctrl+Space (Windows and Mac) in the VS Code editor to see the list of valid language values, which currently includes cobol, pl1, hlasm, rexx, and jcl.

 When you specify a language, you can also define compiler options that impact the editor.
 For example, you can specify PL/I codepage options of mapping special characters to operators, such as a ! character to the NOT operator, as seen in the example above.
-Another use case would be to specify the margins to be used for your PL/I programs.
+Another use case is to specify the margins to be used for your PL/I programs.
 As shown in the property group example pl1-includes above, multiple options should be listed in one string separated by commas.
-If you have more than one property group for a language, the compilerOptions strings will be concatenated.
+If you have more than one property group for a language, the compilerOptions strings are concatenated.
 Note that the options apply globally to all files that open in that language within the scope of your workspace.
 Therefore, it is valid to add a property group specifically for defining global compiler options, which could consist simply of the name, language, and compilerOptions properties.
 For more details, see Setting compiler options page.

 Syslib and libraries